simonespa/machine-learning-playground/docs/notes.md

 Fix: you can either remove the feature or use dimension reduction algorightm such as Principle Component Analysis (PCA).

-## Questions

-* When to apply scaling?
-* Do we transform the train set only or the test set too?
-* If we transform the train set only, when we do prediction should the data be transformed or not?

 ## Concepts
 * Accuracy
 * Precision/Recall curve